 On safari in Zambia, hot chocolate seemed too heavy and sweet an option for the sticky heat and I got in the habit of drinking Ricoffy in the early morning, watching the sunrise over the river, with the distant sounds of lumbering hippos as my background noise.
 Ricoffy is instant coffee, chicory, and mystery ingredient blend that is quiet palatable when doused in hearty amount of cream and sugar.
 To me, it seemed like the kind of thing a traveler would do, as I locked my hands around the warm mug and watched the world come to life around me.

 Our second big trip came with a new car and a new focus – driving to Nova Scotia to get married!
 Along the way, we had an ill-fated stop at a campground where the musical theme of “Save a Horse, Ride a Cowboy” blared on until 4:00am.
 By 5:00am, we knew there was no chance of rest, and we hurriedly packed up.
-An early morning Tim Horton’s run saw us spend over $20 on coffee and breakfast (this may seem unremarkable to the rest of the readers except the Canadians, who know just how far $20 will go at Timmy’s!).
+An early morning Tim Horton’s run saw us spend over $20 on coffee and breakfast (this may seem unremarkable to the rest of the readers except the Canadians, who know just how far $20 went at Timmy’s in 2006!).

 As I gulped down a gallon of their generic French Vanilla Cappuccino, I was exhausted, and happy, and in love.

 Now, we travel with our own double walled thermoses and Ryan’s has a built in French press.
 They keep our drinks piping hot and are an essential packing item.
 They proved invaluable in Hawaii, as we trekked to the top of Haleakala and Mauna Kea.